Black Dahlia: Nickname

 According to newspaper reports shortly after the murder, Short received the nickname "Black Dahlia" from staff and patrons at a Long Beach drugstore in mid-1946 as wordplay on the film The Blue Dahlia (1946).
 Other popularly-circulated rumors claim that the media crafted the name because Short adorned her hair with dahlias.
-According to the FBI official website, she received the first part of the nickname from the press "for her rumored penchant for sheer black clothes".
+According to the FBI's official website, Short received the first part of the nickname from the press "for her rumored penchant for sheer black clothes."

-However, reports by DA investigators state that the nickname was invented by newspaper reporters covering her murder; Herald-Express reporter Bevo Means, who interviewed Short's acquaintances at the drugstore, has been credited with first using the "Black Dahlia" name, though reporters Underwood and Jack Smith have been alternatively named as its creators.
+However, reports by district attorney's investigators state that the nickname was invented by newspaper reporters covering her murder; Herald-Express reporter Bevo Means, who interviewed Short's acquaintances at the drugstore, has been credited with first using the "Black Dahlia" name, though reporters Underwood and Jack Smith have been alternatively named as its creators.
 While some sources claim that Short was referred to or went by the name during her life, others dispute this.
 Both Gilmore and Harnisch agree that the name originated during Short's lifetime and was not a creation of the press: Harnisch states that it was in fact a nickname she earned from the staff of the Long Beach drugstore she frequented; in Severed, Gilmore names an A.L.
 Landers as the proprietor of the drugstore, though he does not provide the store's name.
 Prior to the circulation of the "Black Dahlia" name, Short's killing had been dubbed the "Werewolf Murder" by the Herald-Express because of the brutal nature of the crime.